gohugoio/hugo/docs/content/templates/functions.md

     {{ $resp := getJSON "https://api.github.com/repos/spf13/hugo/readme"  }}
     {{ $resp.content | base64Decode | markdownify }}

 The response of the Github API contains the base64-encoded version of the [README.md](https://github.com/spf13/hugo/blob/master/README.md) in the Hugo repository.
 Now we can decode it and parse the Markdown.
-The final output will look similar to the rendered version in Github.
+The final output will look similar to the rendered version on Github.